 Indicator 2.1.2 The Biomass Producer has implemented appropriate control systems and procedures to identify and address potential threats to forests and other areas with high conservation values from forest management activities.
 Finding In Portugal, significant biodiversity values are covered by the National System Classified Areas and the IBA's (English Important Bird and Biodiversity Areas).
 A significant part of the conservation values identified in HCV 1 is threatened by forest operations in terms of removal, habitat fragmentation and destruction.
 The main source of these risks is the conversion to plantations of exotic species and nonforest uses (see indicator 2.1.3 below), although on a different scale, other forest management operations can affect the identified values, such operations of maintenance and logging.
 Conversely, the lack of forest management and abandonment causes negative impact on different habitats, as they increase the risk of disturbances by biotic and abiotic factors such as fire, plagues and invasive species.
-These disturbances by biotic and abiotic factors such as fire, plagues and invasive species.
-These disturbances by biotic and abiotic factors such as title places and invasive species.
-These disturbances by biotic and abiotic factors such as title places and invasive species.
-These disturbances by biotic and abiotic factors such as stated in UNECE report (2011).
+These disturbances by biotic and abiotic agents affect existing habitats in protected and classified areas considering the fact that Portugal is the European country with the highest proportion of area affected by disturbances (24.5%) as stated in UNECE report (2011).
 In this report disturbances include abiotic and biotic factors such as pests and insects, fires, drought, grazing among others.
 In short, the different conservation attributes described in the various subcategories of HCV1 are concentrated mainly in Classified Areas by SNAC and the IBA's.
-However there are threats to conservation attributes resulting from forestry operations in Classified Areas and IBA's which are not included in the National Network of Protected Areas RNAP (2/3 of the total area is not included) and its safeguards are not proportional to the magnitude of these threats: • there aren't Site Management Plans or a consistent program of dissemination of good practices on forest areas classified Natura 2000, involving the referred agents; • there is not a close inspection regime implemented properly and consistently throughout the nati
+However there are threats to conservation attributes resulting from forestry operations in Classified Areas and IBA's which are not included in the National Network of Protected Areas RNAP (2/3 of the total area is not included) and its safeguards are not proportional to the magnitude of these threats: • there aren't Site Management Plans or a consistent program of dissemination of good practices on forest areas classified Natura 2000, involving the referred agents; • there is not a close inspection regime implemented properly and consistently throughout the national territory; In the case of forest areas included in the RNAP, there is further consolidatio

-- there are information boards in many of the surrounding access to protected areas; - There are Management Plans which are already in the second generation in most cases: - There is a history of proximity to the population and those involved in forest management, because they were stabilised long time ago and over time have provided personalized services for each protected area, related to its own management and "command and control" services included nature or forest body guards or watchmen. - There are more details in the information published about the effects of disturbances such as fires on habitats.
+- there are information boards in many of the surrounding access to protected areas; - There are Management Plans which are already in the second generation in most cases; - There is a history of proximity to the population and those involved in forest management, because they were stabilised long time ago and over time have provided personalized services for each protected area, related to its own management and "command and control" services included nature or forest body guards or watchmen. - There are more details in the information published about the effects of disturbances such as fires on habitats.